-NAIS has six standing committees, and also engages task forces and subcommittees as important issues arise.
-The full board meets three times a year, in Washington in June and November, and at the NAIS Annual Meeting in late February or early March.
-Committees also meet by teleconference.
+The full board meets three times a year, in Washington in June and November, and before the NAIS Annual Conference in late February or early March.
+The six committees of the board meet by teleconference.

 The NAIS Board of Trustees is committed to diversity and actively seeks those belonging to underrepresented populations.

 The call for nominations for the NAIS Board of Trustees' Class of 2022 will open on July 1, 2018.
 Submit your nomination by September 25, 2018!
 Nominations and supporting materials received after the deadline will not be accepted.